dahliaOS/documentation/CONTRIBUTING.md

 ### First code contribution

-If you're new to the project, you can look at repositories' Issues section and the issues labeled with the "good first issue" label are perfect for your first code contribution!
+If you're new to the project, you can look at repositories' issues section and the issues labeled with the "good first issue" label are perfect for your first code contribution!

 ## Design contributions